ja-55/StatTools_RollBeta/README.md

 # StatTools_RollBeta
-Calculate the static and rolling betas for a specified equity relative to a specified index
+Purpose: Calculate the static and rolling betas for a specified equity relative to a specified index</n>

+DEFAULTS</n>
+Index is set to pull the S&P500 (calculates market beta)</n>
+Data pulls from 2000-current date</n>
+Assumes 253 trading days within a year</n>
+Calculates static beta over a range of windows, up to 10 years Calculates rolling beta over a 1 month, 3 month, and 1 year increments